appium/appium/docs/en/writing-running-appium/tutorial/swipe/ios-mobile-element-search.md

 ```

 'mobileScrollToElementIOS' works UNRELIABLE and often missing needed
-element while scrolling.
-Specially in complex views.
-Sometimes helps set
+element while scrolling (especially in complex views).
+Sometimes helps
-'simpleIsVisibleCheck' capability to true.
+set <code>simpleIsVisibleCheck'</code> capability to true.

 As workaround use combination of simple scroll(screen or element) and
-check that needed element is visible.
+check that the destination element is visible on each step.

 Example of screen scroll and element visibility check.